v8/v8.dev/src/blog/jspi-newapi.md

 A third change refers to the behavior of suspending calls.
 Instead of always suspending when calling a JavaScript function from a suspending import, we only suspend when the JavaScript function actually returns a `Promise`.

 This change, while apparently going against the [recommendations](https://www.w3.org/2001/tag/doc/promises-guide#accepting-promises) of the W3C TAG, represents a safe optimization for JSPI users.
-It is safe because JSPI is actually taking on the role of a *caller* to a `Promise` returning function.
+It is safe because JSPI is actually taking on the role of a *caller* to a function that returns a `Promise`.

 This change will likely have minimal impact on most applications; however, some applications will see a notable benefit by avoiding unnecessary trips to the browser event loop.